jackd248/db-sync-tool/README.md

 - TYPO3 error message: `Unknown column '?' in 'field list'`

-   Sometimes your local environment differ from the remote system.
+   Sometimes your local environment differ from the origin system.
 So you maybe need to update the database schema either manually via the install tool or using the TYPO3 console by `typo3cms database:updateschema`